 Moriscos El Chino – why did we only find you on the last day!
 This little mom and pop spot has the best ceviche in San Jose del Cabo.
 Hands down the best.
 The fish was incredly fresh, seasoned perfectly and the portions are huge.
 Again, these crazy good sauces were served.
 We were in seafood heaven!
 The service is hospitable, warm and they made use feel like we were in their home kitchen.
 They do not serve beer and are only open during the days – wish they were open for dinner and icy cold beer would be great, otherwise, I’d go back in a heartbeat.

-We would rent a car and do some day trips.
+We would rent a car and do a couple of day trips.
 The beaches outside of the area are supposed to be great.
 As well, Todos Santos is only an hour away.
-The crew at Drift have some great recommendations – be sure to ask them.
+The crew at Drift have great recommendations – be sure to ask them.

 We also have these spots on our must dine list for next time:

 The Drunken Sailor – supposedly they have great seafood and tacos.